Aberystwyth: Arts

 Aberystwyth Arts Centre is one of the largest and busiest arts centres in Wales.
 It encompasses a 312-seat theatre, 900-seat concert hall, 125-seat cinema, and has accompanied studio, galleries, plus public spaces which include cafes and a bar.
 Arad Goch is an Arts Council funded community theatre and art gallery based in the town.
 The premises holds a theatre, gallery, several art studios and meeting rooms, and a darkroom.

 Public art

 The town has three works by the Italian sculptor Mario Rutelli; the War Memorial on the promenade, the Tabernacle Chapel Memorial on Powell Street, and the statue of Edward VIII as Prince of Wales in the Old College.
 All are Grade II listed structures.
-Rutelli’s connection with the town came through Thomas Jenkins of Aberystwyth, who ran a shipping business.
-Jenkins was a frequent visitor to Italy where he admired Rutelli’s work.
-Jo Darke, in her work, The Monument Guide to England and Wales: A National Portrait in Bronze and Stone, describes Rutelli’s war memorial as “striking and rare” and suggests that the life-size statue of Edward VIII is the only recorded example.
+Rutelli's connection with the town came through Thomas Jenkins of Aberystwyth, who ran a shipping business.
+Jenkins was a frequent visitor to Italy where he admired Rutelli's work.
+Jo Darke, in her work, The Monument Guide to England and Wales: A National Portrait in Bronze and Stone, describes Rutelli's war memorial as "striking and rare" and suggests that the life-size statue of Edward VIII is the only recorded example.

+The tower of the Old College has a triptych of mosaic murals designed by Charles Vosey.